HiringBranch/Security/README.md

-# Hiring Branch Security Overview
+# HiringBranch Security Overview

-At Hiring Branch, we take security very seriously.
+At HiringBranch, we take security very seriously.
 Our dedicated security team works tirelessly to protect our platform and users.
 Below you will find detailed information about our security practices and our responsible disclosure program.

 ## Security Practices

-To understand how we safeguard your data and ensure compliance with security standards, please refer to our comprehensive [Security and Privacy at Hiring Branch](./security-program.md) document.
+To understand how we safeguard your data and ensure compliance with security standards, please refer to our comprehensive [Security and Privacy at HiringBranch](./security-program.md) document.

 ## Responsible Disclosure Program